Exabyte-io/documentation/docs/index.md

 You may search for your topic of interest by using the input field at the top.

-The "Links" section below can direct reader to sources of more in-depth explanation about what we are building and why [^1] and example case studies [^2].
+The "Links" section below can direct readers to sources of more in-depth explanation about what we are building and why [^1] and example case studies [^2].

 ## Quickstart